Career & Experience

 Make a difference in someone’s life by helping them with technology skills.
 We have a variety of ways to get involved as a technology tutor or workshop leader.
 Some of the ways you can get involved include:

 This program is located at George Pringle Elementary School.
 This academic based program takes a holistic approach to the well being of every child.
-It focuses on helping children from grades 2 to 6 keep pace with their grade and their peers.
+It focuses on helping children from grades two to six keep pace with their grade and their peers.
 Preferred time commitment is one to two hours a week but they will accept bi-weekly (every other week) participation as well.
 Must have your own transportation, the school is located in West Kelowna and accessible by bus.
 Beyond the Bell is operated by the YMCA of the Okanagan.

 Are you looking for something interesting to do during reading week this February?
 Join other UBC students in making a difference in the community by participating in a United Way ‘Days of Caring’ project.
 We run two projects each day (February 18 to 22) of reading week.
 You can choose from morning or afternoon projects.
 Only 50 spots available.